chrismo/talks/elegance/elegance.md

 Also wanted to do this talk since it's been on my mind recently and sort of guinea pig it for you.
 I'd love feedback on it, it's still a bit rough around the edges.

+Thoughts on summing up:
+In Search of Elegance

+- Problem: Corrosive Effects.
+Help: See These Effects and Don't Mistake These for a Proper Critique of the Thing
+- Problem: Confusion between Ideals and Pragmatism.
+Help: Call these out.
+- Problem: Conflict.
+Help: Dig deep to find agreements, and work for a culture of Freedom.
 ---

 # Elegant Code